flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/allocators/mallocator/operator=.md

 # List of overloads.
 Edit only the desc
 overloads:

-  - signature: mallocator & operator=(const class nda::allocators::mallocator & )
+  - signature: mallocator & operator=(mallocator const & )
     desc: ""

-  - signature: mallocator & operator=(class nda::allocators::mallocator && )
+  - signature: mallocator & operator=(mallocator && )
     desc: ""

 # Long description.
 Any Markdown, with code, latex, multiline with |